JPmiles86/laurie-meiring-website/docs/01-next-agent-prompt.md

 - All data is static (no database)
 - Form submissions handled via Formspree
 - Must maintain mobile-responsive design
+- No pricing information or payment handling on the site
+- All content management happens manually offline

 ## Additional Notes
-- The business model for featured clubs involves paid listings ($30-50/month recommended)
-- Updates to the contact form are needed to support club feature requests
+- The site is primarily for pickleball players to find information about clubs and events
+- The focus should be on providing value to players, not on promoting the business aspects
+- CTAs should be simple and straightforward (not sales-oriented)
 - Modal-based designs are preferred for detail views to improve user experience
+- All content updates will be performed manually by the site administrator

 ---

-Your implementation should balance functionality, design quality, and code maintainability while adhering to the project's documented approach.
+Your implementation should balance functionality, design quality, and code maintainability while keeping the focus on providing value to pickleball players in Costa Rica.